 To use microcell coverage, phones and other devices must be synced, or logged in, to the microcell.
 Any device that is not synced to the microcell will not benefit from its cellular signal.

-If no signal outside for very large homes and buildings, we can provide commercial grade active distributed antenna system (DAS) solutions.
+If no signal outside for very large homes and buildings, we can provide commercial grade active distributed antenna system (DAS) solutions that work through Internet.
+Essentially, cell phone boosters that work through Internet are called Femtocells or Microcells.
 Please provide location details for bill of materials (BOM) and installation cost estimate.

 Share this post